-PM Lee: Indeed, and it will be a loss-loss for them and it will be a loss for all of us as well because it needs means, less cross-fertilisation, less sharing of ideas, and less progress.
+PM Lee: Indeed, and it will be a loss for them and it will be a loss for all of us as well because it needs means, less cross-fertilisation, less sharing of ideas, and less progress.

 Moderator: The next few questions are on health care and green and climate tech.
 What are we doing to use the national health records to improve health care?

 PM Lee: We are working at it, we have not got there yet.
 We were going to have a national medical record system, we are developing it, but we have not implemented it because we decided to pause and review to make sure that the privacy and security issues have been adequately tackled.
 But we do want to move forward.
 It is not straightforward, if you talk to the FAANGs for example, they will tell you to pull all these patient data together and be able to find out many things about them.
 Unfortunately, you cannot just do that because it belongs to different people, the patients may or may not consent and you do not just have to work around that, but you have to grapple with that.
-But we do want to do it, and we have a good chance of doing in Singapore because we are small enough system.
+But we do want to do it, and we have a good chance of doing in Singapore because we are a small enough system.
 With one level of government, you can pull the different hospitals and institutions together and make it work.
 But it is going to be a very interesting engineering challenge to make it work.

 Moderator: Many from our audience would like to ask about the Regional Comprehensive Economic Partnership (RCEP) that you signed last week.
 How will this affect the tech scene in Singapore?
 How will our IP protection be enforced?
 What is the opportunity for market access for start-ups, given that Singapore is actually such a small market?

-In the case of Singapore, we used to have agreements with each one of them, we already have agreements with all of each one of these other countries, but what we did not have was a system which covered all of them, so that you could accumulate the activities you do in all of the different countries, and therefore on that basis, get the benefits of the entity.
+In the case of Singapore, we used to have agreements with each one of them, we already have agreements with all of each one of these other countries, but what we did not have was a system which covered all of them, so that you could accumulate the activities you do in all of the different countries, and therefore on that basis, get the benefits of the agreement.
 That is a plus, not just for the IT companies, but also for manufacturing and for services, and also for other aspects of the whole range of trade as well.